ssarthaks/P07_React_ContextAPI_LocalStorage/README.md

 # P07_React_ContextAPI_LocalStorage
-I created a web-based todo list using React and the Context API, with tasks stored in local storage as JSON.
-The app features full CRUD operations: adding, editing, deleting, and marking tasks as completed.
-This project showcases efficient state management and data persistence in a practical application.
+I recently completed a web-based todo list application using React, which was an exciting opportunity to apply and expand my skills with the Context API.
+This project allows users to efficiently manage their tasks with several key features:

+Context API Integration: Seamless state management across components, eliminating the need for prop drilling.
+Local Storage: Tasks are stored in local storage in JSON format, ensuring data persistence even after the browser is closed or refreshed.
+CRUD Operations: The application supports full CRUD functionality:
+Add Tasks: Easily add new tasks to your todo list.
+Edit Tasks: Modify existing tasks to keep your list up-to-date.
+Delete Tasks: Remove tasks that are no longer needed.
+Check Completion: Mark tasks as completed, allowing you to keep track of your progress.
+This project was a comprehensive exercise in building a practical application while leveraging the power of React's Context API and local storage.
+It was a rewarding experience, and I'm excited to share it with the community!